yahoojp-marketing/sponsored-search-api-documents/docs/en/bestpractice/autoinsert_data.md

 ```

 #### 3. Adding AdGroupAd
-Then, use AdGroupAdService to create the ads for the added data in FeedItemService.<br>
+Then, use AdGroupAdService to create ads to be inserted added data to.<br>
-Also, in order to display the ads from Data Auto Insertion, another ad that is not using Data Auto Insertion function have to be available.<br>
-*In this example, two of different ads are created.<br>
+In this example, two of different ads are created since Ad Customizer requires to enable ordinary ads and ads to be inserted data automatically.<br>
-*Cannot use BulkService to submit ads.
+*Cannot use BulkService to submit ads.<br>
+[Tips]<br>
+Using 'COUNTDOWN' feature will enable to display remaining minutes of discount sales and campaign within the ad.
+And ad delivery can be paused at the same time as the end of countdown. <br>

 ##### Request Sample
 ```xml